kdrag0n/android12-extensions/README.md

 ## Features

-- Scrolling screenshots
+- Scrolling screenshots (DP1 only)
-- Wallpaper-based theming in light and dark modes
+- Wallpaper-based theming in light and dark modes (fully dynamic on DP2)
 - One-handed mode
 - New lock screen clock and layout
 - New notification shade UI